austinslatey/Custom_Shopify/IMPLEMENTATION.md

     Do you want each quote request to create a lead/prospect record, a custom record, or a sales transaction (Estimate/Quote) in NetSuite?

+    - Estimate/Quote is technically possible, I'm just not sure if an existing customer needs to exist before the Estimate/Quote data is submitted.

+    - I'm not sure simply setting the customer to lead/prospect in NetSuite will be enough

+    - A custom record may be suitable for strict data handling of this data instead of dumping it somewhere else..
+Estimate/Quote or Custom Record probably would be the best options, I'm only worried about the traffic of quote submissions overcrowding the existing Estimate/Quotes workflow

 2. What information does your Shopify “Request a Quote” button collect?

     - first_name